MichaelZaidman/hid-ft260/README.md

 /sys/bus/hid/drivers/ft260/0003:0403:6030.000C
 ```

-Now we can see all availiable attributes:
+Now we can see all available attributes:
 ```
 $ ls $sysfs_i2c_0
 ```